 With passionate sell-out crowds following on the big screens within the arena and a huge global tech-savvy audience watching online, the production had to be technically and creatively perfect.
 If it wasn’t, it could damage FACEIT’s standing among esports fans.

-Gearhouse Broadcast and FACEIT first collaborated at the Esports Championship Series (ECS) at SSE Arena, Wembley in June 2018.
+Gravity Media (as Gearhouse Broadcast) and FACEIT first collaborated at the Esports Championship Series (ECS) at SSE Arena, Wembley in June 2018.
 The event offered the perfect test bed for the FACEIT London Major which would take place at the same venue three months later.

 The FACEIT London Major was the first time a single esports organisation has hosted the entirety of a CS:GO Major, and in one location.
 The hugely ambitious 1080p production utilised some of the latest technology to deliver 28.5 hours of flawless live esports broadcasting captured across four days of competitive gaming to fans around the world.
 The event clocked more than one million concurrent views, (excluding Chinese viewership) making it the third highest viewed esports tournament ever.